Macroproperties vs. Microstates in the Classical Simulation of Critical Phenomena in Quench Dynamics of 1D Ising Models: Simulating criticality in a dynamical quantum phase transition

 \section{Simulating criticality in a dynamical quantum phase transition}

 As a first example we simulate a DQPT associated with long-range interacting one-dimensional TFIMs as in Eq.~\eqref{eq:HamiltonianPowerLawTFIM}.
-The phases can be characterized by a dynamical order parameter that is the long-time average of expectation values of local observables.
-The order parameter characterizes two phases where the $\mathbb{Z}_2$ symmetry is broken and dynamically restored, respectively~\cite{Yuz2006, Sci2010,zhang2017observationmany, Zun2018, lang2018dynamical}.
-Phenomenology associated with this order parameter description has been studied theoretically in Refs.~\cite{halimeh2017dynamical, halimeh2017prethermalization, zauner2017probing, lang2018dynamical, Zun2018} and observed in a 53-qubit ion-trap quantum simulator~\cite{zhang2017observationmany}.
+The phases can be characterized by a dynamical order parameter given by the long-time average of expectation values of local observables.
+The order parameter characterizes two phases where the $\mathbb{Z}_2$ symmetry remains broken and is dynamically restored, respectively~\cite{Yuz2006, Sci2010,zhang2017observationmany, de2023non, Zun2018, lang2018dynamical}.
+Phenomenology associated with this order parameter description has been studied theoretically in Refs.~\cite{halimeh2017dynamical, halimeh2017prethermalization, zauner2017probing, lang2018dynamical, Zun2018} and observed in a 53-qubit ion-trap quantum simulator~\cite{zhang2017observationmany, de2023non}.

-To observe the DQPT we initialize the state as $\vert \psi (0) \rangle = \vert \uparrow_z \rangle^{\otimes n}$, corresponding to one of the two degenerate ground states of the Hamiltonian with $B/J_0 = 0$~\cite{zhang2017observationmany, Zun2018, lang2018dynamical}.
+To observe the DQPT we initialize the state as $\vert \psi (0) \rangle = \vert \uparrow_z \rangle^{\otimes n}$, corresponding to one of the two degenerate ground states of the Hamiltonian with $B/J_0 = 0$~\cite{zhang2017observationmany, de2023non, Zun2018, lang2018dynamical}.
 This choice explicitly breaks the $\mathbb{Z}_2$ symmetry of the system associated with a global $\pi$-rotation about the $x$-axis.
 We then quench to different finite values of $B/J_0$ and let the system evolve accordingly.
 For $\alpha \lesssim 2$ there exists a critical value of the quench parameter $B/J_0$ that separates two different phases of the asymptotic long-time quantum state in the thermodynamic limit~\cite{Zun2018,lang2018dynamical,halimeh2017dynamical}, corresponding to the $\mathbb{Z}_2$ symmetry remaining broken ($B/J_0 < (B/J_0)_{\mathrm{c}}$) and being restored ($B/J_0 > (B/J_0)_{\mathrm{c}}$).
 A dynamical order parameter used to probe this phase transition is the time-averaged $z$-magnetization

-which, in the thermodynamic limit $n \to \infty$ and long-time limit $t \to \infty$, is zero in the symmetry restored phase and nonzero in the symmetry broken phase.
+which, in the thermodynamic limit $n \to \infty$ and long-time limit $J_0 t \to \infty$, is zero in the symmetry restored phase and nonzero in the symmetry broken phase.

 A semiclassical picture for this behavior is the following.
 The two ferromagnetic states can be thought of as degenerate local minima of the energy landscape, and they are separated by an energy barrier.
 For $B/J_0 < (B/J_0)_{\mathrm{c}}$ the time-evolved state remains confined to one side of the barrier and tunneling to the other side is suppressed in the thermodynamic limit, giving rise to a time-averaged non-zero magnetization.
 For $B/J_0 > (B/J_0)_{\mathrm{c}}$ the state is above the separatrix orbit and is no longer confined by the energy barrier to a single side.
 Oscillations occur between the two ferromagnetic states, resulting in a vanishing time-averaged magnetization in the long-time limit~\cite{chinni2021effect, munoz2020simulation}.
 We elaborate further on this semiclassical picture using the case of $\alpha = 0$ in Appendix~\ref{app:DQPTSimplePicture}.